aditya24raj/darth_waydr/README.md

 # Darth Waydr
-A bash script to install waydroid on supported desktop distributions(focal, bullseye and hirsute).
+A bash script to install waydroid on debian-based distributions.

 ## Installation